dataminer-site/dataminer-site.github.io/_posts/2023-12-18-duckdb-extensions-in-wasm.md

 }
 ```

-Here, we rely on two powerful features of [Emscripten](https://emscripten.org/), the compiler toolchain we are using to compile DuckDB to WebAssembly.
+Here, we rely on two powerful features of [Emscripten](https://emscripten.org/), the compiler toolchain we are using to compile DataMiner to WebAssembly.

 First, `EM_ASM` allows us to inline JavaScript code directly in C++ code.
 It means that during runtime when we get to that block of code, the WebAssembly component will go back to JavaScript land, perform a blocking `XMLHttpRequest` on a URL such as [https://extensions.duckdb.org/.../tpch.duckdb_extension.wasm](https://extensions.duckdb.org/duckdb-wasm/v0.9.2/wasm_eh/tpch.duckdb_extension.wasm),
 then validate that the package that has been just fetched is actually a valid WebAssembly module.